marick/structural-typing/README.md

 Conventional
 ([nominal](http://en.wikipedia.org/wiki/Nominal_type_system)) typing
-is sometimes helpful for such a structure, but it's often not:
+is sometimes helpful for such a structure, but often it's not:

-1. The structures coming into a program might well be of a type with a fixed set of keys whose values are strings or ints or whatever - but they could easily also be larger structures that *contain* the fixed set of keys.
+1. The structures coming into the app might have a fixed set of keys, but they could easily also be larger structures that *contain* the fixed set of keys.
 Extra keys are to be preserved but not otherwise meddled with.
-As a trivial example, an app might process a stream of `Points`, requiring that each have an `:x` and `:y` coordinate.
+As a trivial example, an app might process a stream of `Points`, requiring that each have `:x` and `:y` floating point coordinates.
 But it's perfectly acceptable for some points to also have a `:color`.

-2. Similarly, the output from the app might be looser than "an object with these fields and no others".
+2. You might want to be more specific than "field `:color` is a String".
+It might be important that `:color` is an RGB string.

-3. Alternately, you might want to be more specific than "field `:f` is a String".
-It might be important that `:f` is a *short* string.
    Type checks that are infeasible in static type systems are perfectly feasible at runtime; there's no reason to require types to be names when they can be arbitrary predicates.

-4. Since many transformation steps make only small changes to the structures to the structures they receive, it's annoying and wasteful to give each one of them its own named type.
-For both error-checking and documentation, it's better to describe how the step changes its input.
+4. Many transformation steps make only small changes to the structures they receive.
+When structures flow through a pipeline, giving the output of each stage its own type name is (1) annoying, and (2) likely to lead to really bad names.
+People reading those names will have to look to the source to understand them... kind of defeating the whole purpose of naming.
+For understandability, saying "step `N` produces an `X<sub>33</sub>`" is less useful than "step `N` adds a color field".

-This library is built to matter match such a style of programming.
+This library is built to match the flow style of programming.

 ## A whirlwind tour